twcclegg/libphonenumber-csharp/README.md

 ## ToDo

-  * fix short number util port
+  * port read/write source xml data to binary for better performance and smaller .nupkg size (WIP)
   * update / add / port new unit tests from java source

 ## How to unfold automatic generated files